Spring Boot internationalization i18n: Step-by-step with examples

 I18n on Spring Boot

-First off, let us create a simple Spring Boot example project using Maven to get a grasp of how internationalization works on Spring.
+First, let’s create a simple Spring Boot project using Maven to get a feel for how internationalization works in Spring.

-Let’s go ahead and make a new Spring Boot application named javai18nspringboot.
-To achieve this, head over to Spring Initializr and generate a new Spring Boot project with the following set up:
+Start by creating a new Spring Boot application named i18nboot.
+Head over to Spring Initializr and generate a new project with the following settings:

-Save the generated ZIP file and extract it to a local directory of your choice.
-Next, simply start your favorite IDE and open the extracted javai18nspringboot project.
+Download the generated ZIP file and extract it to a directory of your choice.
+Then, open your favorite IDE and load the i18nboot project.

 Adding dependencies